LibanChana/MY-PORTFOLIO/README.md

-# MY-PORTFOLIO
+# MY PORTFOLIO

-This is my portfoliopage as a software developer
+This is my web development portfolio page.

 ##AUTHOR